@nodenv/node-build

 node-build

-node-build is a command-line utility that makes it easy to install virtually any version of Node, from source or precompiled binary.
+node-build is a command-line tool that simplifies installation of any Node version from source or precompiled binary on Unix-like systems.

-It is available as a plugin for nodenv that provides the nodenv install command, or as a standalone program.
+It is available as a plugin for nodenv as the nodenv install command, or as a standalone program as the node-build command.

 Installation